I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpnsourcemodeset-pinmode.md

 <p> </p>

 ## -remarks
 <p>VidPN source mode identifiers are assigned by the operating system.
-The <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpnsourcemodeset-createnewmodeinfo.md">pfnCreateNewModeInfo</a> function generates a mode identifier, assigns the identifier to the <b>Id</b> member of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff546724">D3DKMDT_VIDPN_SOURCE_MODE</a> structure, and returns the structure to the display miniport driver.</p>

-<p>The D3DKMDT_HVIDPNSOURCEMODESET data type is defined in <i>D3dkmdt.h</i>. </p>

-<p>VidPN source mode identifiers are assigned by the operating system.
-The <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpnsourcemodeset-createnewmodeinfo.md">pfnCreateNewModeInfo</a> function generates a mode identifier, assigns the identifier to the <b>Id</b> member of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff546724">D3DKMDT_VIDPN_SOURCE_MODE</a> structure, and returns the structure to the display miniport driver.</p>
+The <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpnsourcemodeset-createnewmodeinfo.md">pfnCreateNewModeInfo</a> function generates a mode identifier, assigns the identifier to the <b>Id</b> member of a <a href="..\d3dkmdt\ns-d3dkmdt--d3dkmdt-vidpn-source-mode.md">D3DKMDT_VIDPN_SOURCE_MODE</a> structure, and returns the structure to the display miniport driver.</p>

 <p>The D3DKMDT_HVIDPNSOURCEMODESET data type is defined in <i>D3dkmdt.h</i>. </p>